DecTrain: Deciding When to Train a Monocular Depth DNN Online: Related Work

 \subsection{DNN uncertainty estimation}

-There are two types of DNN uncertainty to measure: (1) aleatoric uncertainty (noise inherent in the data that is irreducible by additional training), which can be computed relatively inexpensively via a modified loss function~\cite{kendall2017uncertainties}, and (2) epistemic uncertainty (noise inherent to the model reducible by additional training), which is commonly calculated using computationally expensive approaches such as Monte-Carlo Dropout (MC-Dropout)~\cite{gal2016dropout,kendall2017uncertainties}, Bayesian neural networks~\cite{blundell2015weight}, or ensembles~\cite{lakshminarayanan2017simple}, leading to recent work looking into reducing the cost~\cite{amini2020deep,sudhakar2022uncertainty}.
-In this work, we utilize both aleatoric and epistemic uncertainty to make a decision on when to train.
-In addition, we select a computationally efficient uncertainty estimation method~\cite{sudhakar2022uncertainty} to limit the overhead of the decision.
+There are two types of DNN uncertainty to measure: (1) aleatoric uncertainty (noise inherent in the data that is irreducible by additional training), which can be computed relatively inexpensively via a modified loss function~\cite{kendall2017uncertainties}, and (2) epistemic uncertainty (noise inherent to the model reducible by additional training), which is commonly calculated using computationally expensive approaches such as Monte-Carlo Dropout (MC-Dropout)~\cite{gal2016dropout}, Bayesian neural networks~\cite{blundell2015weight}, or ensembles~\cite{lakshminarayanan2017simple}, leading to recent works looking into reducing the cost using evidential learning~\cite{amini2020deep} or temporal redundancy~\cite{sudhakar2022uncertainty}.
+Here, we utilize both aleatoric and epistemic uncertainty to make a decision on when to train and select a computationally efficient uncertainty estimation method~\cite{sudhakar2022uncertainty} to limit the overhead of the decision.